camposcreate/rake-as-much/README.md

 4. Use `CTRL + C` to stop the application.

 ## Usage
-Feel free to explore and begin using keywords yourself.
+Feel free to explore and begin using keywords [here](https://rake-as-much-production.up.railway.app/)